mdnu/formal-methods/README.md

 Notice above that null behaves like '0' under '+' behaving like multiplication.
-The only case that stands out is the third, where + actually does behave like addition that's because the 'bunches' here are singleton sets.
+The only case that stands out is the third, where + actually does behave like addition that's because the 'bunches' here are singletons.
 To illustrate, let's perform the analogous operation: (1,0)+(10,0) = 11,0,0,0.
 Simplify and you'll get 1+10=11.

 Distributivity lets us define sets rather nicely: